Explore the top ten bass fishing lakes in Arkansas that every bass fisherman should visit.

 5) DeGray Lake

 DeGray Lake covers 13,400 acres at the base of the Ouachita Mountain range in Southwest Arkansas.
 The lake is deep and full of flooded timber, rock bluffs and open water humps.
 DeGray hosts year round tournaments for largemouth bass, but maybe the best action on the lake comes from the Hybrid Stripers.
 DeGray offers some of the best Hybrid action in Arkansas, with most experienced anglers rarely leaving without a limit.
-For more information on DeGray Lake Click Here.
+For more information about DeGray Lake.

 4) Lake Hamilton

-Possibly the most difficult lake in Arkansas to fish.
+This is possibly the most difficult lake in Arkansas to fish.
 Lake Hamilton covers 7,460 acres, surrounded by the city of Hot Springs, Arkansas' tourism capitol.
-Unlike the other lakes on this list, Lake Hamilton's shoreline is heavily populated with condominums, marinas, hotels and multi-million dollar homes.
+Unlike the other lakes on this list, Lake Hamilton's shoreline is heavily populated with condominiums, marinas, hotels and multi-million dollar homes.
 Recreational boating on Lake Hamilton is the highest of any lake in Arkansas, and makes for some very difficult fishing conditions.
 For those who take on the challenge, the rewards can be incredible.
 Lake Hamilton is home to all species of bass native to Arkansas, with two of the largest bass ever recorded in Arkansas coming from Hamilton in March 2010, a 61lb 10oz Striped Bass and a 14lb 12oz Largemouth Bass.
-For more information on Lake Hamilton Click Here.
+For more information about Lake Hamilton.

 3) Greers Ferry Lake